Trovemaster/TROVE/docs/source/richmol.rst

     end

-Follow the same general procedure described in `TROVE Quick start <https://spectrove.readthedocs.io/en/latest/quickstart.html>`__ and use the ``external`` block to define the polarizability components, e.g.
+Follow the same general procedure described in :doc:`quickstart` and use the ``external`` block to define the polarizability components, e.g.
 ::

       external
         dimension 6
         NPARAM  5 2 2 2 2 2